-The HEICO Corporation 1993 Stock Option Plan (the "1993 Stock Option Plan") was established in 1993, providing the availability of stock options for grant to officers and key personnel of HEICO and its subsidiaries.
+The HEICO Corporation 1993 Stock Option Plan was established in 1993, providing the availability of stock options for grant to officers and key personnel of HEICO and its subsidiaries.
 The principal purpose of the 1993 Stock Option Plan is to continue to attract and retain qualified and competent persons who provide management and other services and upon whose efforts and judgment the success of HEICO and its subsidiaries is largely dependent.
-Under the 1993 Stock Option Plan, 589,924 shares of Common Stock, after adjustment for stock dividends and splits as set forth below, were reserved for issuance upon exercise of options under the Plan.
-As of January 31, 1997, 4,257 shares remain available for issuance under this Plan.
-In addition, 410,724 shares of Common Stock, after adjustment for stock dividends and splits, were reserved for issuance upon exercise of options granted under the Company's Non-Qualified Stock Option Plan (the "NQSO Plan").
-As of January 31, 1997, 18,673 shares remain available for issuance under the NQSO Plan.
+Under the 1993 Stock Option Plan, 1,549,500 shares of Common Stock and 938,582 shares of Class A Common Stock, after adjustment for stock dividends and splits as set forth below, were reserved for issuance upon exercise of options under the 1993 Stock Option Plan.
+As of January 31, 1999, 21,190 shares of Common Stock and 169,205 shares of Class A Common Stock remain available for issuance under the 1993 Stock Option Plan.
+In addition, 520,561 shares of Common Stock and 322,055 shares of Class A Common Stock, after adjustment for stock dividends and splits, were reserved for issuance upon exercise of options granted under the Company's NOSO Plan.
+As of January 31, 1999, 28,009 shares of Common Stock and 4,005 shares of Class A Common Stock remain available for issuance under the NOSO Plan.